• Mon. Feb 3rd, 2025

 IT ALL BEGAN IN GREECE IN 1957

-The story of the frappe begins in Greece, a country renowned for its rich coffee culture.
-The term ‘frappe’ is derived from the French word ‘frapper,’ which means ‘to strike’ or ‘to hit.’
-In the context of coffee, it refers to a method of brewing that involves shaking and mixing the components to achieve a frothy texture.
-While variations of the frappe exist globally, the Greek frappe will always hold a special place in the hearts of most coffee enthusiasts.
+A frappé is a Greek iced coffee drink generally made from instant coffee, water, and ice.
+Additionally, sugar or milk can be added, but this is oprional.
+The story of how the frappé came to be as we know it today begins in Greece, a country renowned for its rich coffee culture.
+The word ‘frappé’ is derived from the French word ‘frapper,’ which is generally used to describe a drink chilled with ice in French.
+In the context of coffee, frappé refers to the method used to create the beverage, which involves shaking and mixing the components to achieve a frothy texture.
+While variations of the frappé now exist globally, it is widely accepted that the Greek frappe was the original version of the drink and will always hold a special place in the hearts of most coffee enthusiasts.

 THE FIRST-EVER FRAPPE